Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

 The signal process $\gamma e^- \to e^+ \mu^- \mu^-$ proceeds dominantly via resonant production of an on-shell ALP in the subprocess $\gamma e^- \to a \mu^-$, followed by $a \to e^+ \mu^-$.
 This leads to a characteristic resonance in the $e^+\mu^-$ invariant-mass distribution at $m_a$.

 Existing constraints on $g_{ae\mu}$ arise from precision observables and collider measurements.
-Muonium--antimuonium oscillations provide the most stringent bounds in the mass range of interest, as the ALP mediates a tree-level four-fermion interaction, leading to a constraint that scales linearly with $m_a$~\cite{Willmann:1998gd}.
-Loop-induced contributions to the anomalous magnetic moments of the muon and electron, including recent lattice-QCD-based evaluations~\cite{Muong-2:2025xyk,Aliberti:2025beg} and Cs-based measurements~\cite{Fan:2022eto}, as well as collider bounds from LEP~\cite{ALEPH:2013dgf}, lead to subleading constraints; see Ref.~\cite{Endo:2020mev} for details.
+Muonium--antimuonium oscillations provide the dominant bounds in the mass range of interest, as the ALP mediates a tree-level four-fermion interaction, leading to a constraint that scales linearly with $m_a$~\cite{Willmann:1998gd}.
+Loop-induced contributions to the anomalous magnetic moments of the muon and electron lead to highly complementary constraints.
+These involve the recent experimental measurement of the muon $g-2$~\cite{Muong-2:2025xyk} and its SM prediction (where we explicitly adopt the lattice-QCD-based evaluation)~\cite{Aliberti:2025beg}, as well as the direct measurement of the electron $g-2$~\cite{Fan:2022eto} (whose theoretical prediction depends on the fine-structure constant $\alpha$ determined via Cesium~\cite{Parker:2018vye} and Rubidium~\cite{Morel:2020dww} atom interferometry).
+A further constraint originates from collider bounds from LEP~\cite{ALEPH:2013dgf}.
+We refer to Ref.~\cite{Endo:2020mev} for details.
 These bounds are included in our numerical analysis and shown in Fig.~\ref{fig:sensitivity}, illustrating the complementarity between low-energy precision measurements and high-energy collider probes.

 The flavor-violating structure of the coupling is essential for generating the same-sign dimuon final state already at leading order, while no SM process yields the same final state at the parton level.